-The professionals engaged in the professions of Chartered Accountants, Cost and Management Accountants and Company Secretaries have been constituted into various body corporate by their respective establishing Acts.
+The professionals engaged in the professions of Chartered Accountancy, Cost and Management Accountancy and Company Secretary are governed by regulatory bodies constituted by their respective establishing Acts.

-The Institute of Chartered Accountants was setup by term papers help the Chartered Accountants Act in 1949 to regulate the profession of Chartered Accountants and with a similar objective; the Institute of Cost Accountants was setup by the Cost and works Accountants Act in 1959 and the Institute of Company Secretaries was setup by The Company Secretaries Act in 1980 to regulate the professions of Cost Accountants and Company Secretaries respectively.
-Each Institute acts as a licensing, regulating, certifying and educational body for the respective profession.
+The Institute of Chartered Accountants of India was setup by the Chartered Accountants Act in 1949 to regulate the profession of Chartered Accountants and with a similar objective; the Institute of Cost Accountants of India was setup by the Cost and works Accountants Act in 1959 and the Institute of Company Secretaries was setup by The Company Secretaries Act in 1980 to regulate the professions of Cost Accountants and Company Secretaries respectively.
+Each Institute acts as a licensing, regulating, certifying and educational body for the respective professions.

 By amendments to the establishing Acts of the three professional institutes, through the Chartered Accountants (Amendment) Act, 2006, The Company Secretaries (Amendment) Act, 2006, and the Cost and Works Accountants (Amendment) Act, 2006, a provision was made for appeal to the Appellate Authority, which previously could be made only to the High Court.